-1. Is treadmill good for the bad knee?
+1. Is a treadmill good for a bad knee?

 It depends on which treadmill you are using.
 A treadmill that does not have an ample amount of shock-absorbing features will put a lot of stress on your knees for sure.
-But those which have premium grade shock absorbers won’t harm your bad knee.
+But those that have premium-grade shock absorbers won’t harm your bad knee.

 2. Is running on a treadmill better for your knees?